Generic Name: gentamicin (jen-ta-MYE-sin)

 How to use Gentak drops:

 Use Gentak drops as directed by your doctor.
 Check the label on the medicine for exact dosing instructions.

-- Gentak drops is for use in the eye.
+- Gentak drops are for use in the eye.
 Avoid contact with other mucous membranes.

 - Soft contact lenses may absorb a chemical in Gentak drops.
 Do not wear contact lenses while you are using Gentak drops.
 Take care of your contact lenses as directed by the manufacturer.
 Check with your doctor before you use them.